 A small, inexpensive gift

-I have received lovely gifts from clients too, which have made me very happy!
-A well-chosen gift does not have to cost very much, but can really make us feel so appreciated.
+I have received lovely gifts from clients too, which have made me very happy! 🥰 A well-chosen gift does not have to cost very much, but can really make us feel so appreciated.
+Examples include a silk scarf, a necklace, box of chocolates, item of stationery, cool notebook, travel mug, cute pair of socks!

 Email of thanks or a greetings card

 You’d be surprised how many times we send off a client’s gallery and never hear from them again.
 All those hours and days of work and we are left thinking, ‘did they like the photos?
 Did I do right by them?
-Are they going to ask for changes or the dreaded more photos?’
+Are they going to ask for changes to be made?’

 A heartfelt thank you email, that signals your happiness with our services, is the best way of concluding the transaction.
 No need to get your wallet out.

 We know that weddings can be financially draining.
 Sometimes, even with the best will in the world, a tip is simply not possible and we do not hold it against you – far from it!
 Other times, couples choose not to tip or it simply does not occur to them.
 We respect that a tip is not our right in the profession we are in.
-And we never, ever expect one.
+And we never expect one!

 No photographer should ever use salesman-like tactics or cringey maneuvers to hint that you should tip them!
 That is really not cool and they should feel bad for guilt-tripping the clients that trusted them.